Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Simplified model of a power system with stochastic load

 This expression clearly shows that $\mathrm{Var}[\Delta \omega]_{D_{\mathrm{L}} =0}$ increases with time.
 As a consequence, the probability that dead-bands are crossed increases with time too.
-When $t$ is sufficiently large so that $\alpha t$ is far larger than 0, the two exponential terms in \Ref{E:Dl0H} are practically 0 and
+When $t$ is sufficiently large so that $\alpha t$ is far larger than 0, the two exponential terms in \Refe{E:Dl0H} are practically 0 and

-This means that, at least in the simplified model of the power system, {\em if $D_{\mathrm{L}}=0$, by acting on the system inertia alone, the frequency is likely to trespass the bounds of the \acp{tg}}.
-This is the first relevant result of the paper.
+It means that, at least in the simplified model of the power system, if $D_{\mathrm{L}}=0$, by acting on the system inertia alone, the frequency is likely to trespass the bounds of the dead-bands of the \acp{tg}, anyway.
+It is the first relevant result of the paper.
+We dare say that this is in contrast to the common belief that a sufficiently high increase of the aggregate system inertia (\ac{coi} inertia) is always beneficial to lower frequency variations.
+It seems false with stochastic loads.
+We come back on this aspect in Section \ref{S:Inertia}.